Netatalk/netatalk/doc/manual/Configuration.md

 ## Setting up the AFP file server

-AFP (the Apple Filing Protocol) is a protocol originally created for Apple Macintosh file services.
+Netatalk's **afpd** daemon provides AFP file services to clients.
-The final revision of the protocol, AFP 3.4, was introduced with OS X Lion (10.7).
+You usually launch the AFP file service daemon through the **netatalk** controller daemon.

-Netatalk's **afpd** daemon provides AFP file services to clients, including Macs, Apple IIs, and other AFP clients.
+The controller daemon manages the lifecycle of the AFP file service daemon, including Zeroconf service registration, and housekeeping for certain CNID backends and Spotlight indexing.

-Configuration is managed through the *afp.conf* file, which uses an ini-style syntax.
+Configuration of both the daemons and the AFP volumes are managed through the *afp.conf* file, which uses an ini-style syntax.

 ### afp.conf